xforty/vagrant-aegir/README.md

         http://localhost:4567/user/reset/1/1326478208/3ce5671f68069a2807136c47ae6042c9

+   NOTE: You should change your email address.

 3. You can login the guest and sudo to aegir

         host$ vagrant ssh
         guest$ sudo su - aegir

+4. If you add a site called domain.dom you need to add the following to your `/etc/hosts` file in order to access the site.

+    127.0.0.1 domain.dom

 ## TODO